YesInAJiffy/sql/README.md

 6. **GROUP BY**: Groups data by one or more columns.
 Example: SELECT country, AVG(age) FROM customers GROUP BY country;
 7. **HAVING**: Filters grouped data based on conditions.
 Example: SELECT country, AVG(age) FROM customers GROUP BY country HAVING AVG(age)>30;
 8. **JOIN**: Combines data from two or more tables.
 Example: SELECT * FROM customers JOIN orders ON customers.customer_id=orders.customer_id;
-List all products from John
+**List all products from John**
 SELECT p.product_name
 FROM customers c
 JOIN orders o ON c.customer_id = o.customer_id
 JOIN order_items oi ON o.order_id = oi.order_id
 JOIN products p ON oi.product_id = p.product_id
 WHERE c.first_name = 'John';
+**List details of order from John**
+SELECT
+    p.product_id,
+    p.product_name,
+    p.price,
+    oi.quantity,
+    o.order_date
+FROM
+    customers c
+JOIN
+    orders o ON c.customer_id = o.customer_id
+JOIN
+    order_items oi ON o.order_id = oi.order_id
+JOIN
+    products p ON oi.product_id = p.product_id
+WHERE
+    c.first_name = 'John'
+ORDER BY
+    o.order_date;  -- You can change this based on how you want to order the results

-9. **UNION**: Combines the result sets of two or more SELECT queries, removing duplicates.
+10. **UNION**: Combines the result sets of two or more SELECT queries, removing duplicates.
 Example: select * from customers where first_name ='John' union select * from customers where last_name like 'D%';
-10. **SUBQUERY**: A query nested inside another query, allowing for more complex filtering and data manipulation.
+11. **SUBQUERY**: A query nested inside another query, allowing for more complex filtering and data manipulation.
 SELECT *
 FROM customers
 WHERE customer_id IN (